-Designing artificial intelligence (AI) systems from the device up could unlock dramatic improvements in energy consumption (using metrics such as energy delay product) and enable unique networks that would potentially be too cumbersome to train using a conventional AI algorithmic approach.
+Designing artificial intelligence (AI) from the device up could unlock improvements in critical metrics such as energy delay product and enable unique networks that would potentially be too cumbersome to train using an algorithmic approach.
 We are investigating (fabricating, measuring, and modeling) novel devices for this biologically inspired approach to computing.
-One class of devices of interest to us are hybrid magnetic-superconducting devices.
-These devices have many properties that make them a natural choice for bio-inspired computing.
-For example, Josephson junctions can produce a voltage spike that is analogous to the action potential produced by a neuron in the brain, except at a time scale that is nearly 8 orders of magnitude faster, while also being of lower energy.
+Devices of interest include hybrid magnetic-superconducting devices, which have many properties that make them a natural choice for bio-inspired computing.
+For example, Josephson junctions can produce a voltage spike that is analogous to the action potential produced by a neuron in the brain, except at a time scale that is nearly 8 orders of magnitude faster.
 Another set of devices of interest are magnetic tunnel junctions.
-These devices could potentially operate near the thermal limit and exploit the thermal energy present in the system to aid in probabilistic style computations.
-The underlying goal of measuring and understanding these devices is to let the physics of the devices and device interactions do the work of computation.
+These devices could potentially exploit the thermal energy present in the system to aid in probabilistic style computations.
+The underlying goal of this effort is to find a way to let the physics of the devices do the work of the computation.

 Here is a brief description of our work with links to recent papers from our investigations, broadly classified as experimental and modeling.
-A brief overview of Josephson junction-based bio-inspired computing can be found in our tutorial.
+A brief overview of Josephson junction-based bio-inspired computing can be found in our review article.

 We have facilities to develop our devices from the materials level up.
 These include dedicated superconducting and magnetic deposition systems, and tools to fabricate sub-50 nm devices and high-complexity circuits in the Boulder Microfabrication Facility (clean room).
 In addition, we have advanced, high speed (50 GHz) electrical test measurement facilities and expertise for both room temperature and cryogenic devices.